 The new Acura Integra has a base MSRP of $30,800 and it comes with a long list of standard equipment.
 Features include leatherette-trimmed heated front seats, a 7-inch touchscreen display, premium audio with eight speakers, one USB port, Apple CarPlay and Android Auto phone integration, Bluetooth connectivity, keyless start, a 10.2-inch driver display, a power moonroof and 17-inch aluminum alloy wheels.

 The A-Spec package can be added to the 2023 Acura Integra for $2,000 more.
 The A-Spec upgrades the standard model with an A-Spec sport appearance package inside and out, a larger rear stabilizer bar, a quicker steering ratio and 18-inch alloy wheels.
-Matte black windows surrounds, a gloss black rear spoiler, a gloss black lower grille, and fog lights help differentiate the A-Spec from the standard Integra.
+Matte black windows you can also get from windows replacement in dallas tx, a gloss black rear spoiler, a gloss black lower grille, and fog lights help differentiate the A-Spec from the standard Integra.